Lilou Macé: Author

 In July 2008, Macé was offered a position in London as Internet Marketing Director for a luxury hotel sales-and-marketing company based in the United Kingdom.
 She moved back to Europe to take up this position, and only seven months later, on 16 February 2009, lost her job.
 The event proved to be life-changing.
 It inspired her to write her first book I Lost My Job and I Liked It: 30-Day Law-of-Attraction Diary of a Dream Job Seeker.
 Macé announced the publication of her book at the 2009 London Book Fair, where she printed the first copies on the Espresso Book Machine.

 In Fall 2011, Macé's new book I Had No Money and I Liked it was published by her publishing company Juicy Living Publishing and at the end of October 2012, her book was launched in France, Belgium, Switzerland and Quebec by Tredaniel Editions.

 Interviews

-Macé has interviewed hundreds of New Agers from all over the world about contemporary pseudo-spirituality and the creation of a supposedly "happy, healthy and fulfilling life".
+Macé has interviewed hundreds of New Agers from all over the world about contemporary spirituality and the creation of a "happy, healthy and fulfilling life".
 She posts these interviews on Lilou Macé TV website and YouTube channel which has 42-million video views.
-Some of her highly controversial guests are Wayne Dyer, Jack Canfield, Carl Johan Calleman, Marianne Williamson, Barbara Marx Hubbard, Eben Alexander, Pierre Rabhi, Christian "Tal" Schaller, Bruce Lipton and Anne Givaudan.
+Some of her more notable guests are Wayne Dyer, Jack Canfield, Carl Johan Calleman, Marianne Williamson, Barbara Marx Hubbard, Eben Alexander, Pierre Rabhi, Christian "Tal" Schaller, Bruce Lipton and Anne Givaudan.
 Macé organizes live interviews in front of an audience at the Theatre des Feux de la Rampe in Paris, where once a month the French audience can assist her with the interviews.
 She regularly organizes conferences and is invited all around the world to speak and interview.
 Macé offers all her interviews for free and is supported by donations.